Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 So for most users, I don’t recommend either of these options.
 Instead, I suggest using the six steps below to facilitate your migration using a plugin generated by your new host or server.
 Following these steps will cost a bit more money than doing everything yourself, but the ease and simplicity of the migration process and the time you save will be more than worth the cost.

-The cost of your new hosting plan will likely cost anywhere between $7 and $20 per month for the first 12 month period.
+The cost of your new hosting plan could land anywhere between $5 and $20 per month for the first 12-month period.
 Don’t forget to check those renewal rates before signing up so you aren’t going through this entire process in another 12 months.

 The time it will take to complete the transfer process will be anywhere from 30 minutes to a few hours.
 The duration is totally dependent on how big your website is and how long the migration of files will take.
 However, it should take you no longer than 30 minutes to complete the steps required to get to the migration point, after that, you leave the rest to the technology.